yuhlearn/vidncnn/README.md

 - Also download and install additional models from Upscayl.
 - Include source audio in output.
-- Make download and installation of Real-ESRGAN and RIFE optional.
-(If they're already installed.)
 - Let the user choose install path.
 - Fix lighten when Real-ESRGAN is not used.
 (Pointless really.)